Ryan-Efendy/personal-blog/content/posts/2020-04-28---prayer-for-peace.md

 tags:
   - "Prayer"
 description: ""
-# socialImage: "/media/42-line-bible.jpg"
 ---

 Dear Lord,

 All praise to the Most High!
-Thank you for waking me up this morning 🌞, and filling my lungs with your breath 🌬️ You ALWAYS provide even in the midst of uncertainty.
+Thank you for waking me up this morning 🌞, and filling my lungs with your breath 🌬️ You ALWAYS provide even amid uncertainty.
 I don't need to be anxious.
 I don't need to worry.
 For peace is dwelling within us.
 Peace has a name, and His name is Jesus.
 Let God be God.
-I pray 🙏 you to help us let go trying to be in control of things.
-I TRUST you, and I have FAITH in you to continue to do great things in our life.
+I pray 🙏 you to help us to let go trying to be in control.
+I TRUST you, and have FAITH in you to continue to do great things in our life.
 You're for us!